AmgharAbdelkarim/PokemApp/README.md

 # Project Architecture

-The project is written with ReactJs as a View framework.
+The project is written with typescript using ReactJs as a View framework.

 ## React Boilerplate